anmalara/monox_fit/note_models.md

    - A name, and some IDs to link to `Category` and `Bin`

 And two methods are defined to add:
-   - a nuisances that applies on all bins (normalization?)
+   - a nuisances that applies on all bins (normalization)
-   - a shape nuisance (quadratic or lognorm, I think we only use quadratic)
+   - a shape nuisance, where the effect of the nuisance in each bin is modeled with a function (lognormal) that depends on the up and down variations the nuisance is derived from.

+All channels are created in the different model construction scripts, which also add the relevent nuisances to them
-The model construction script run create different channels and add relevent nuisances for veto, JES/JER, theory systematics as well as statistical uncertainties
+(for veto, JES/JER, theory systematics as well as statistical uncertainties).

+## 3.1. `Category`

+A `Category` object holds:
+   - A collection of `Channel`s
+   - A name, and some IDs to link to `Category` and `Bin`
+   - Optionally, a dependance on `Channel` from another `Category`

+It's main method is `init_channels`, which is used to build the distributions of all the different process, parametrized by the $Z^\text{QCD}_\text{SR}\to \nu\nu$ yield and all nuisances affecting each process.
+This is done by first creating a collection of `Bin` objects that handle parametrizing the number of events for each bin separately.

 ## 3.3. `Bin`

-bin content of transfer factor, edges, id of category and control region Bin.cr holds the full `Channel` object
+A `Bin` object holds:
+   - A name, and some IDs to link to `Category` and `Bin`

+This is the class that handles, inside the `setup_expect_var` method, fetching the transfer factor, yield of $Z^\text{QCD}_\text{SR}\to \nu\nu$, and nuisances for a given process and make their product to make a parametrized distribution.

 # 4. Stepping through `init_channels` in more details